 - Allow seasonal employers in some industries to certify need for workers based on labor market studies.

-Although all of these ideas sound great to immigration attorneys, we have been disappointed beforehand by lack of Presidential priority for immigration change, lack of Congressional action, and a difference between immigration attorneys and the administration on needed policies.
+Although all of these ideas sound great to immigration attorneys, we have been disappointed beforehand by the lack of Presidential priority for immigration change, lack of Congressional action, and a difference between immigration attorneys and the administration on needed policies.
 Hopefully, this time immigration attorneys will be pleased or mostly pleased.

 If you are concerned about your company’s immigration compliance, I invite you to read The I-9 and E-Verify Handbook, a book that I co-authored with Greg Siskind, available at http://www.amazon.com/dp/0997083379.